 - Durable Medical Equipment (DME) fraud: Wheelchairs, catheters, and home oxygen or insulin pumps are examples of the many types of DME.
 Schemes include upcoding and unbundling (submitting multiple bills for component parts), billing for more expensive items than were actually provided, shipping DME without proper medical authorization, shipping DME that was never ordered, and failing to credit Medicare for returned items.

-Healthcare fraud is prosecutable both criminally and civilly under the federal False Claims Act (FCA), which rewards and protects whistleblowers who file whistleblower (qui tam) lawsuits against fraudulent providers.
+Healthcare fraud is prosecutable under the False Claims Act (FCA), which rewards and protects whistleblowers who file whistleblower (qui tam) lawsuits against fraudulent providers.

-- October 22, 2014 – In one of the largest recent fraud settlements, DaVita Healthcare Partners, Inc., a company that operates dialysis clinics in 46 states and the District of Columbia, paid $350 million to resolve claims that it violated the False Claims Act by paying kickbacks to physicians for referring patients to its clinics.
+- DaVita Healthcare Partners, Inc., a company that operates dialysis clinics in 46 states and the District of Columbia, paid $350 million to resolve claims that it violated the False Claims Act by paying kickbacks to physicians for referring patients to its clinics.
 Such payments have been made illegal to ensure that health care decisions are based only on the medical needs and interests of the patient, not financial gain for the doctor.
 Here again, the charges were originally brought in a qui tam lawsuit filed by a whistleblower, a senior financial analyst with the company.
-His award for pursuing whistleblower litigation will likely exceed $50 million.

 Using the False Claims Act to Fight Healthcare Fraud

-As mentioned earlier, whistleblowers who have knowledge of fraudulent practices in the healthcare industry can take action on behalf of the U.S. government by using the False Claims Act (FCA).
-The FCA allows a whistleblower to file what is known as a qui tam lawsuit against an individual or business that is engaged in fraudulent practices.
 The Department of Justice, which prosecutes FCA actions, is notified of the lawsuit and may at some point decide to intervene in the case.
-If the action results in a settlement or successful trial, the whistleblower is entitled to receive 15 percent to 25 percent of the amount recovered.
+If the action results in a successful enforcement action, the whistleblower may receive 15 percent to 25 percent of the amount recovered.

 It is important that anyone seeking to file a qui tam lawsuit receive expert legal assistance.
-Experienced attorneys can protect your rights and give you the best chance of a successful outcome.
-They can ensure that FCA rules are followed in filing the suit and can maximize the size of the award the whistleblower receives.
-If you have knowledge of healthcare fraud and are considering taking action, please contact the Baum, Hedlund, Aristei and Goldman whistleblower team.
+An experienced whistleblower attorney can protect your rights, give you the best chance of a successful outcome and ensure that FCA rules are followed to maximize any award.